NinjaPerson24119/Drone-Tracking-Simulator/README.md

 On the frontend, the map is rendered using Mapbox GL JS.
 The map is initialized with a cluster layer that groups drones together when they are within a certain distance of each other.
 Clicking on a cluster will zoom in until the cluster is expanded.
 This feature is mostly [reference code from this example](https://docs.mapbox.com/mapbox-gl-js/example/cluster/), as it's supported nearly out of the box.

+## Results

+The current software can run at ~10FPS with 15 drones before the simulator exceeds its allocated time budget per step.
+As the number of drones increases, DB latency becomes an issue, and the drone movement begins to get choppy and resemble... teleportation.

+The DB latency seems to scale OK beyond this point, but the simulator's time budget is still exceeded, so it doesn't matter.
+If I could reduce this latency slightly, it might scale quite a bit better, and I could probably get >100 drones.

+If I took a write-after-relay strategy as described in the major pitfall section, I think I could scale to arbitrarily many drones, since the server becomes a relay, and the bottleneck moves from the DB to the network connection from device to server to client.

 ## Major Pitfall

 Firstly, I assumed that the desired result was not true "real-time".
 Without a physical connection, network conditions are highly variable.